ProtectUK publication date

 A PAcT First Aid Kit should be:

-• located in areas to which the public have access
+• located in areas to which the public can access

 At a minimum, contain the following items: